 If a member falls below the required GPA, how does your chapter help them?
 N/A

 |Cost (per year) for Additional Years||$800|

 *Based on 2013-14 fees supplied by the chapter

 **Room and Board Fees are the same as living on campus due to facility ownership by IWU

 Additional Costs and Fees

-Residency Type: Single and Double Live In Rooms, Double and Triple Suites, Triple Dormer Rooms
+Residency Type: Single and Double Live In Rooms, Single and Quad Suites, Triple Dormer Rooms

 Meal Plans: Residents are required to board with Sodexo, IWU's Dinning Services.
 Meal plan options may be found on their website.